 - We keep you informed of progress along the way.

 - We represent you at mediation and settlement hearings.

 - If your case doesn’t settle, we represent you in court.

 If, after carrying out the investigation, we believe that you should proceed with a claim, then we can offer you various options for obtaining compensation.
-If the medical treatment has resulted in an unexpected death, then we may recommend that a report be made to the Coroner's Court.
-Sometimes we also advise that a report should be made to the state-based complaints commission.

 Your lawyer can put you in touch with any of these experts and ensure you are cared for throughout the process.